Some memory card readers are faster than others and on different operating systems.

 Lexar Dual Slot CF / SD card reader – Out of all these card readers, this is my favorite.
 It’s very quick, it also takes CF cards and has what feels like the best build quality.

-Lexar bundled reader, WEme, Sandisk Extreme Pro, Kingston – Also nice because they all plug straight into your USB 3.0 slot.
+Lexar bundled reader, WEme, Sandisk Extreme Pro, Kingston – Also nice, they all plug straight into your USB 3.0 slot.
 No cables.

-Kingston G4, Sandisk Extreme Pro – have the best build quality of the compact cable free cards.
+Kingston G4, Sandisk Extreme Pro – has the best build quality of the compact cable-free cards.
 I think I like the little Kingston a bit more than the Sandisk just because there are no moving parts.
-I’ve also noticed the Kingston get very hot to the touch.
+I’ve also noticed the Kingston gets very hot to the touch.
 (It made of metal so maybe it’s distributing the heat into the body a lot more than the other plastic cards)

 If I were to get a card reader that could second as a thumb drive, the Sandisk Extreme Pro would be my first choice.

 The Delkin CF / SD card reader feels like a cheap toy from the 1980’s.
 My least favorite plus it has a non-removable cable attached.

 I don’t love the V.Top, feels cheap and has a non-removable cable attached like the Deklin.

 Out of all these compact cable-free SD card readers, the Lexar and WEme feel cheap – like they will break soon.
 WEme feels a little better.